hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 the level of client/server chit-chat is minimized to a daily check-up which will refresh any stale resources.
-Thus the roundtrip is much more like a conditional ping to check if a local cached resource is still valid and all responses, apart from the first one, will not include the JS/CSS payload.
-The payload of course is of arbitrary size – and the larger the resource, the longer the response time.
+Thus the roundtrip is much more like a conditional ping to check if a local cached resource is still valid and all responses, apart from the first one, will not include the JS/CSS payload if it's not needed.
+The payload of course is of arbitrary size – and the larger the resource, the longer the response time - so it pays to try to minimize both traffic and payload by default.

-While this default caching policy might be a good fit for production applications, it is unlikely to work well when an app in under development.
+While this out-of-the-box caching policy might be a good fit for production applications, it is unlikely to work well when an app in under development.
 Why?
 Because in all likelihood the code that is being developed is subject to frequent updates and for test purposes you will want to see the effects immediately - which will not occur